ugurcancetin/Design-Patterns-Java8/Structural DPs/Adapter-DP/readMe.md

 Simply adapts an object to another interface without changing behaviour. | Enhances object behaviour without changing its interface.
 Not easy to use recursive composition, that is an adapter adapting another adapter since adapters change interface. | Since decorators do not change the interface, we can do recursive composition or in other words decorate a decorator with ease.
 Since a decorator is indistinguishable from main object.

+## Pitfalls

+* Using target interface and adaptee class to extend our adapter we can create a "class adapter" in java.
+However it creates an object which exposes unrelated methods in parts of your code, polluting it.
+Avoid class adapter.
+It's mentioned in the examples only for sake of completeness.
+* It is tempting to do a lot of things in adapter besides simple interface translation.
+But this can result in an adapter showing different behaviour than the adapted object.
+* Not a lot of other pitfalls!
+As long as we keep them true to their purpose of simple interface translation they are good.

 ## Adapter Pattern UML Diagram

 ![Factory Method UML](https://github.com/ugurcancetin/Design-Patterns-Java8/blob/master/Structural%20DPs/Adapter-DP/adapter-dp.PNG)